People who have decided to leave this habit forever will memorize this statement: The lows in gambling are twice as horrible as the highs are good.

 All rights reserved.

-Thankyou for reading day 5 in your effort to stop gambling.
+Thankyou for reading day 5: Ways to stop gambling.

 If this article has helped you, share it with your friends.
 Share buttons are below the index.